Thought for the Summer

 ----------------------------

-there will be a Service of Holy Communion at 9.30 a.m. at St Augustine’s, please come along and join us.
+Tomorrow is the Second Sunday after Trinity and, also, the celebration of the Apostles St Peter and St Paul.
+There will be a Service of Holy Communion at 9.30 a.m. at St Augustine’s, you are most welcome to join us.

-On Thursday there will be a Service of Holy Communion at 10 a.m.
+On Thursday, we celebrate St Thomas the Apostle and there will be a Service of Holy Communion at 10 a.m.
+Please come along and join us!

 ------------------------------